Roman-Zhirovskis/Roman-Zhirovskis/README.md

 ### :man_technologist: About Me :

 - 🛠 I'm backend developer
-- :dragon: lives without fear and codes without fear (on python 🐍)
+- :dragon: live without fear and code without fear (on python 🐍)
-- 📖 Learning React
+- :mortar_board: I am educated as a Design Engineer and Technologist
-- 🇷🇺 Originally from Russia 🇬🇪 Currently in Georgia
+- 👀 I like to learn new technologies, independently

-- 👀 Interested in Cinematography
+---

-- ⛰ Hiking mountains
+### :hammer_and_wrench: Languages and Tools :